Why it matters

 An annuity is a long-term insurance contract.
 They typically involve just two parties, but they can include as many as four — the issuer (usually an insurance company), the owner of the annuity, the annuitant (often the same person as the owner), and a beneficiary.4

-Variable annuities are regulated by the Securities and Exchange Commission (SEC) and the Financial Industry Regulation Authority (FINRA).2 Agents selling annuities must have a state-issued license, as well as a securities license if they sell variable annuities.2
+Variable annuities are sold with a prospectus and regulated by the Securities and Exchange Commission (SEC) and the Financial Industry Regulation Authority (FINRA).
+Agents selling annuities must have a state-issued license, as well as a securities license if they sell variable annuities.2

 Income